Blue Link Standard Feature?

-1st Generation Veloster in the News
+1st Generation Veloster Key Numbers

 Knock, knock – there’s a major defect in the 2013 Velostar’s engine management software.

 Hyundai has proposed a settlement that would offer owners extended coverage in case their sunroofs explode.

 Hyundai motion to dismiss a panoramic sunroof lawsuit has been denied.

 Hyundai filed to dismiss the shattering sunroof lawsuit and the judge agreed to dismiss almost all the lawsuit except claims based on fraud…